CI/CD & Deployment Strategy

 Package Promotion

 Only promoted package versions can be installed in production.
-A promoted version is immutable — you cannot modify it.
+A promoted version is immutable; it cannot be modified.
 Always validate a package version in a staging sandbox before promoting it.
 Rolling back requires installing the previous promoted version, which may fail if the new version added required components.

 CI/CD Tools Comparison